 "NEW SECTION.
 Sec.
-(1)legislature that prompt finds requirements address the acceptable of time that payments must be made contractors and subcontractors, and under what circumstances exceptions can be made.
+1. (1)The legislature that prompt finds pay requirements address the acceptable amount of time that payments must be made t.o contractors and subcontractors, and under what circumstances exceptions can be made.
 Washington state has prompt pay statutes that apply to public works commissioned by the state or local public entities such as school districts, and other public entities in the state.
-These statutes intend to promote efficient promote efficient implementation of public works projects by, things, other among requiring timely payment to contractors and subcontractors in operating their businesses and meet working capital and cash flow needs, while enabling public things t.o address such entities disagreements over amounts owed, unsatisfactory performance, and with of noncompliance the terms the contract.
+These statutes intend to promote efficient promote efficient implementation of public works projects by, things, other among requiring timely payment to assist contractors and subcontractors in operating their businesses and meet working capital and cash flow needs, while enabling public things t.o address such entities as disagreements over amounts owed, unsatisfactory performance, and of with noncompliance the terms the contract.